great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_pandas_datasource.md

 :::

-Remember, the key that you provide for each Data Connector configuration dictionary will be used as the name of the Data Connector.  for this example, we will use the name `name_of_my_inferred_data_connector` but you may have it be anything you like.
+Remember, the key that you provide for each Data Connector configuration dictionary will be used as the name of the Data Connector.
+For this example, we will use the name `name_of_my_inferred_data_connector` but you may have it be anything you like.

 At this point, your configuration should look like: